SyncProxy/sync-client/README.md

 # Introduction
-SyncProxy-client is a javascript client for SyncProxy that enables one-single line of code implementation of synchronization for javascript offline applications using embedded database (IndexedDB, SQL Lite, WebSQL, LokiJS...).
+SyncProxy-client is a javascript client for SyncProxy that enables one-single line of code implementation of synchronization for javascript offline applications using embedded database (IndexedDB, SQLite, SQLJS, WebSQL, LokiJS...).
 Used with the SyncProxy server (https://www.syncproxy.com) to access the backend database (MySQL, SQL Server, MongoDB...), this is the shortest way to make mobile offline applications synchronize bi-directionally in realtime using reactive sync technology.

 # Installation
 ```